opensourcefeed/opensourcefeed.github.io/_posts/2021-06-19-convert-jpg-to-png-imagemagick.md

 ---
-title: "How to convert JPG images to PNG using ImageMagick in Linux?"
+title: How to convert JPG images to PNG using ImageMagick in Linux?
 layout: post
+categories:
+- tutorial
-categories: tutorial linux
+- linux
+tags:
+- imagemagick
-tags: imagemagick tutorial
+- tutorial
+- imagemagickconvert jpg to png
+- imagemagickjpgto png
+- imagickconvertpng to jpg
 image: "/assets/images/post-images/png-eligible.webp"
 ---

 **This** is a continuation of our [tutorial for converting png images to jpg using ImageMagick](/00-convert-png-to-jpg-imagemagick/).
 You may refer to the same article to learn about PNG and JPG image formats, and also about ImageMagick.